PrEP - your protection against HIV

 • or simply want to take out additional cover.

 If you are unsure whether PrEP is right for you, talk to an AIDS service organisation or HIV specialist practice.
-Counselling is confidential and queer-competent.
+Counselling is confidential.

 Two people talking about the various options for taking PrEP